 - Q: How should I ship and/or pack my equipment?

 A: The lab strongly encourages packing your standards properly to limit damage during transport to our facility.
 The lab is not responsible for items not shipped properly.
 If a package arrives in poor packaging, we try to repack it properly to limit the amount of damage leaving our facility.
 You may be charged accordingly if extensive repacking is required.
-Please refer to Shipping Items for specific information.

 - Q: Why can't my weights be calibrated the same day they are delivered?